walmartlabs/concord-website/docs/getting-started/configuration.md

 | maxConnections | Maximum connections
 | requestLimit   | Notifications per second

-## Agent Environment Variables
+## Process Runtime Variables

+Specific Concord project executions are processes on the so-called _agents_.
+The following parameters affect the agent configuration used for any process execution.
 All parameters are optional.

 | Variable          | Description                                     | Default value               |
 |-------------------|-------------------------------------------------|-----------------------------|